centre-for-humanities-computing/HOPE_website_content/aboutUs/theProject.md

  - the trajectory of the COVID-19
  - the decisions of governments and international organisations
  - the decisions of media and social media landscapes
- - citizens’ behavior and well-being.
+ - citizens’ behavior and well-being

 To this end, we utilize the fact that the COVID-19 pandemic is unfolding in the middle of the “big data” revolution.
 For the first time in human history, we are able to measure with extreme precision and time-resolution how governments and citizens react (and with what consequences) during an extremely severe crisis.